-The Los Angeles County ("County") Temporary Eviction Moratorium ("Moratorium"), effective March 4, 2020 through February 28, 2021, implements a Countywide ban on evictions for residential and commercial tenants, including mobile home space renters.
+The Los Angeles County ("County") Temporary Eviction Moratorium ("Moratorium"), effective March 4, 2020 through June 30, 2021, implements a Countywide ban on evictions for residential and commercial tenants, including mobile home space renters.
 During the effective dates of the Moratorium, commercial tenants may not be evicted for COVID-19 related nonpayment of rent.
-The moratorium may be extended by the Los Angeles County Board of Supervisors ("Board) on a month-to-month basis.
+The Moratorium may be extended or repealed by the Los Angeles County Board of Supervisors ("Board).

-Note: Between October 1, 2020 and January 31, 2021, the County's Moratorium will not apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship.

-Note: Please refer to Frequently Asked Questions specific to residential tenants and mobilehome space renters as this FAQ page pertains only to commercial tenants.
+- Note: Between October 1, 2020 and June 30, 2021, the County's Moratorium will not apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship, as they are covered under the state's eviction moratorium. - Note: Please refer to Frequently Asked Questions specific to residential tenants and mobilehome space renters as this FAQ page contains information related to commercial tenants only.